Article 1

 The components are attested; the mixed-definiteness object spine is not clearly paralleled; the full Gen 1:1 fingerprint remains unmatched.

 The question now narrows further.
-If the clause frame is licit and the object chain is not excluded in principle, the remaining issue is whether בראשית can plausibly bear nominal force.
+If the clause frame is admissible and the object chain is not excluded in principle, the remaining issue is whether בראשית can plausibly bear nominal force.
 That is the limited task of the next section.

 4. Onomastic plausibility